 - Keep refrigerated.

-This cake can be made without poking holes in it and frost with your favorite buttercream frosting.
 For a classic chocolate cake, substitute mint extract for vanilla extract.